jimka2001/cl-rte/scrutiny/README.md

 ## Slime Support

-jimka-test supports severel types of development using slime.
+scrutiny supports severel types of development using slime.

 * `M-.` -- `slime-edit-definition` -- since tests are defined symbols as functions, `M-.` works normally, causing emacs to visit the file containing the defintion and to lookup the definition of the name at the point.
 * `C-c C-c` -- `slime-compile-defun`  -- Compile the test at the point, but don't run the test.
 Postfix arguments work exactly the same.
 If there are compiler errors or warnings, they will be displayed in the buffer as you expect when compiling a normal function with `C-c C-c`.